Patterns in Biodiversity

 “How can biodiversity be mapped?” is a central question in this module.
 Attention will be paid to the biodiversity patterns in a selected group of ecologically important taxa (e.g. arthropods, mollusks, and land plants) and mapping of these patterns in space and time.
 For the selected groups their taxonomy, phylogeny and morphology will be studied.
 Biodiversity patterns of these groups will be studied in relation to important environmental factors and landscape types important for the Netherlands.

-From 31 August 2015 – 6 November 2015.
+From Monday 1 September 2014 till Friday 7 November 2014.
 A detailed schedule will be provided on Blackboard before the start of the course.

 Mode of instruction